 - Capital funding for equipment and improvements will create a modern facility that is more welcoming to visitors.

 A community survey on a variety of issues, including the mix of market vendors, market appearance and operations, and non-food businesses and services, was open from March through June 2020.
-The feedback will help create a roadmap for implementation and capital improvements that can contribute to the market’s renewed vibrancy and sustainability.
-We will share the results and more information soon.
+The feedback helped create a roadmap for implementation and capital improvements that can contribute to the market’s renewed vibrancy and sustainability.

-Missed the community webinar in June?
-You can watch the presentation and Q&A here.
+- Watch the June 2020 presentation and Q&A here.
 More than 60 attendees, with community members and representatives from the Broadway Market, the City of Buffalo and the Central Terminal, were on hand.

 As one of the oldest and largest City-owned public markets in the United States, the Broadway Market is a focal point for Broadway-Fillmore Neighborhood residents as well as a seasonal holiday destination.
 Famed for its ethnic, old world shopping atmosphere, the Broadway Market’s concept of selling fresh and unique products remains unchanged since it first opened in 1888.
 The Broadway Market is a focal point of celebrations of Polish-American heritage during the Easter season.
 In addition to the Market’s historical ties to the Polish-American community, today the site is increasingly a food shopping destination for New Americans and local residents.
 Open year-round and six days a week, the Market has struggled to convert these respective annual and monthly influxes of shoppers into a more consistent customer base capable of supporting commercial activity at the site for a full 52 weeks a year.